asyncapi/modelina/docs/contributing.md

 This contribution guide is an extension to the core contributing guide that can be found [here](https://github.com/asyncapi/.github/blob/master/CONTRIBUTING.md).
 Please make sure you go through that beforehand. 🙂👍🏽

+If you have any questions, are unsure how your use-case fits in, or want something clarified, don't hesitate to [reach out on slack](https://asyncapi.com/slack-invite), we are always happy to help out!

 ## Acceptance criteria and process

 Even though we love contributions, we need to maintain a certain standard of what can be merged into the codebase.